nathants/py-web/readme.md

 ## why

-http servers should be easier and simpler.
+almost always, http servers should be simple and easy.

 ## what